cern-eos/eos/doc/configuration/http_tpc.rst

 -------------------------------------------

 HTTP transfers with SciTokens work in a similar way to Macaroon tokens.
-In order to get a SciToken, on needs to be registered with an IAM provider and install the **oidc-agent** package which provides the client tools to register and request tokens.
+In order to get a SciToken, one needs to be registered with an IAM provider and install the **oidc-agent** package which provides the client tools to register and request tokens.
 An RPM package for CentOS7 is already available from the `GitHub releases page of the project <https://github.com/indigo-dc/oidc-agent/releases>`_.